jim-easterbrook/python-gphoto2/developer/README.rst

 Documentation
 -------------

 The libgphoto2 source includes documentation in "doxygen" format.
 If you install doxygen and doxy2swig (https://github.com/m7thon/doxy2swig) this documentation can be included in the python interfaces.
-Clone the doxy2swig GitHub repos to your working directory, then run ``python3 developer/build_doc.py version`` before running ``python3 developer/build_swig.py install_dir``.
+Clone the doxy2swig GitHub repos to your working directory, then run ``python3 developer/build_doc.py source_dir`` before running ``python3 developer/build_swig.py install_dir``.

 Releases
 --------